Kerala Varma Pazhassi Raja (film): Release

 The film was released on 16 October as a Diwali release with 130 prints in the original Malayalam version and later on 17 November with 150 prints in Tamil.
 Later, on 27 September 2013, Goldmines Telefilms launched the trailer of the Hindi dubbed version of the film, at their YouTube channel.
 The full Hindi version of the film was digitally released on YouTube on 11 October 2013.

 Home video

 Moser Baer Home Entertainment released the film on Blu-ray Disc, DVD, SuperDVD and VCD in India.
 The home video rights was bought by Moser Baer for a record sum of ₹ 62 lakhs.
 Pazhassi Raja was the first regional language film to be released in the Blu-ray format.
 The DVD version of the film was released on 1 May 2010 as a two-DVD set.
-Film was screened in HBO internationally as per the reports of Siju Krishnan, a famous Mammootty fan.
-It was the only instance that a Malayalam film got screened in HBO.
 It is available in 16:9 Anamorphic widescreen, Dolby Digital 5.1 Surround, progressive 24 FPS, widescreen and NTSC format.